 MARS Operations Manager, Robert McLennan, has witnessed the effect that MARS ambassador birds have on people at many schools and community events: “Making a difference through educating the public and children is exciting.
 Seeing that, “ah ha” look in peoples eyes and learning how they can make a difference to wildlife is a special moment.”

-The MARS Wildlife Rescue Centre: New Site With Limitless Education Possibilities
+The MARS Wildlife Rescue Centre: Limitless Education Possibilities

 MARS founder Mary Jane “Maj” Birch preached the gospel of protection and preservation of wildlife and habitat until she died in 2015.
 Her dream was to build a larger wildlife hospital to accommodate more patients and to create a north island learning centre that emphasized awareness and responsibility for our natural environment.
 Maj wanted a place where families, particularly families with children, can get a hands-on learning experience.
 That dream is now becoming a reality.